simon-donike/SISR-RS-SRGAN/README.md

   1. Organise your `.SAFE` products under a common root (the builder expects the usual `GRANULE/<id>/IMG_DATA` structure).
   2. Run the builder (see the `__main__` example in `data/SEN2_SAFE/S2_6b_ds.py`) to generate a manifest JSON containing file metadata and chip coordinates.
   3. Instantiate `S2SAFEDataset` with the manifest path, the band list/order, your desired `hr_size`, and the super‑resolution factor.
 The dataset will normalise values and synthesise the LR input automatically.

+### SEN2NAIP (4× Sentinel‑2 → NAIP pairs)

+* **Purpose.** Wraps the Taco Foundation `SEN2NAIPv2` release, which provides pre‑aligned Sentinel‑2 observations and NAIP aerial reference chips.
+The dataset class simply reads the file paths stored in the `.taco` manifest and loads the rasters on the fly—Sentinel‑2 frames act as the low‑resolution input, NAIP tiles are the 4× higher‑resolution target.
+* **Scale.** This loader is hard‑coded for 4× super‑resolution.
+The Taco manifest already contains the bilinearly downsampled Sentinel‑2 inputs, so no alternative scale factors are exposed.
+* **Setup.**
+  1. Install the optional dependencies used by the loader: `pip install tacoreader rasterio` (plus Git LFS for the download step).
+  2. Fetch the dataset by running `python data/SEN2AIP/download_S2N.py`.
+The helper script downloads the manifest and image tiles from the Hugging Face hub into the working directory.
+  3. Point your config to the resulting `.taco` file when you instantiate `SEN2NAIP` (e.g. in a custom `select_dataset` branch).
+No extra preprocessing is required—the dataset returns NumPy arrays that are subsequently converted to tensors by the training pipeline.

 ### Adding a new dataset